Alexwcjung/2026-highschool/README.md

 ## 🧠 Design Rationale

-This app was designed to support **task-based** and **skill-integrated** English learning.
+This app was designed to support **task-supported** and **skill-integrated** English learning.
 Students do not simply memorize words or grammar rules.
 Instead, they complete connected learning tasks such as listening to songs, answering questions, **noticing grammar patterns**, matching sentences, reading short passages, writing guided responses, and speaking through word cards.

 The app also reflects **technology-enhanced language learning**.
 Students use smartphones, tablets, or computers to listen, read, answer quizzes, match expressions, write responses, and speak into the microphone.
 This gives students more individual practice opportunities than a traditional classroom usually provides.